scribd/datadog_backup/README.md

 parameter            | description                                                                                                                   | default
 ---------------------|-------------------------------------------------------------------------------------------------------------------------------|--------------------------
 --debug              | log debug and above                                                                                                           | info
---shh                | log warnings and above                                                                                                        | info
---shhh               | log errors and above                                                                                                          | info
+--quiet              | only show errors and above                                                                                                    | info
 --backup-dir PATH    | path to the directory to backup to or restore from                                                                            | `./backup/`
 --monitors-only      | only backup monitors                                                                                                          | backup monitors and dashboards
 --dashboards-only    | only backup dashboards                                                                                                        | backup monitors and dashboards